sensilla/client-api-examples/README.md

 The example code is written in [Python](https://python.org) and uses only one single library, [requests](https://docs.python-requests.org/en/master/)

-The purpose of the example code is to introduce use how to consume the Sensilla client API by fetching measurements time-series and sending external system events.
+The purpose of the example code is to introduce how to consume the Sensilla client API by fetching measurement time-series and sending external system events.

-If you run any of the scripts, they append to a log file called `output.log` that contains all communication with the API including request headers and responses.
+Every script appends to a log file called `output.log` that contains all communication with the API including request headers and responses.
 On standard output you will receive some API responses and the measurements for each location.

-To run any of the examples, you need to configure some environment variables or modify the `lib/config.py` file.

 ## Environment variables

+You need to configure some environment variables or modify the `lib/config.py` file.

 ```
 SENSILLA_DEBUG=off